Jack01antern/SurFin/README.md

   </tr>
   <tr>
      <th align="left" width="250" >Weather and tide variations are represented through engaging visual elements, incorporating tools like Lottie and MPAndroidChart.</th>
-     <th align="left" width="250" >Offers easy browsing of surf spots.
+     <th align="left" width="250" >Offering easy browsing of surf spots.
 Tapping on each marker provides detailed insights which are complemented with pinch-to-zoom photos.</th>
   </tr>

   <tr>